 Warsaw, Poland – Reverend Szymon Niemiec, a Polish priest and prominent LGBT rights activist, has been accused of “offending religious feelings” in a case critics fear is politically motivated.

-Vocal LGBT rights spokesman and priest faces “political case”
+Polish LGBT rights spokesman and priest faces “political case”

 In October, Rev. Szymon Niemiec, along with two of his colleagues, Mariusz Wrzesinski and Krzysztof Leszczynski, were summoned to the Warsaw chief prosecutor’s office and charged with offending religious feelings by insulting an object of worship in the form of a Roman Catholic Mass.